jliagouris/UCDS/syllabus.md

 The (tentative) lecture schedule is available [here](https://jliagouris.github.io/UCDS/lectures.html).

 ## Attendance
-Students are expected to attend each lecture in persons.
+Students are expected to attend lectures in person.
 All course material will be posted on [Piazza](https://piazza.com/bu/fall2022/cs599l1/home).
 Ultimately, students are responsible for their own learning and, thus, for keeping up with the material.

 ## Grading Scheme